rick-r/marriage-figaro-norway/captions.md

 gli spilloni, i merletti ...
 Ah, se in tuo loco ...

     She's too amazing for me.
-I wish I were in your place -- you get to dress her in the morning, undress her in the evening...
+    I wish I were in your place;
+    you get to dress her in the morning, undress her in the evening...

+...

 SUSANNA: